-A student in the Digital Imaging Specialization degree is trained to create, manipulate, or enhance a computerized image.
-The technician will prepare the imaging needs for Architectural, Engineers, & Contractors.
-These images are used every day in marketing, communication, and design production.
-These students would utilize their skills not only for the creation of technical documents but also for the creation of computer renderings and animations, digital photographs and video for presentation purposes.
+Students with a Digital Imaging degree are trained to create, manipulate, or enhance computerized images.
+The technician will prepare the imaging needs for architects, engineers, contractors, and publication agencies.
+These images may be applied in every day marketing, communication, and design production.
+Students can utilize their skills not only for the creation of technical documents but also for the creation of computer renderings and animations, digital photographs and video for presentation purposes.